srydell/vim-n-out/README.md

 VimNOut edit ~/.vim/ftplugin/{filetype}.vim
 ```

 This will open the `ftplugin` file for your current `filetype`.
-If you now edit that buffer and move away from it (edit another file, `:bnext`, or just quit), `VimNOut` will save and close that file.
+If you now edit that buffer and move away from it (edit another file, hide the buffer, or just quit), `VimNOut` will save and close that file.

 `VimNOut` uses a filter system (you just saw the `{filetype}` filter) to expand what you want to edit.
 The available filters are: